VictorAugDB/Intergalactic-Federation/requirements/settleContract.md

 - [ ] Get the pilot in the repository
 - [ ] Get the ship in the repository
 - [ ] Check if pilot's locationPlanet is the same as contract's destinationPlanet
-- [ ] Update the contract in the repository with isFinished property
+- [ ] Update the contract in the repository with settlementDate property
 - [ ] Update the ship in the repository with currentWeight minus contract resources weight
 - [ ] Update the pilot in the repository by adding the contract value to your credits
 - [ ] Update the reports in the repository by adding the contract resources wieght to current amount of planet resources weight